 Looking beyond the 75mm gun, we can see the driver's controls and instrument panel.
 The steering levers are in front of his seat, and the white gear shift lever is to his right.
 The handwheel on the right of the image is for traversing the 75mm gun, and this handwheel also contained the solenoid firing button.
 The riveted construction of the vehicle is evident on the inside as well, and the rivets had the unfortunate tendency to break apart when hit and ricochet around the cramped interior of the vehicle.

 The turret crew's positions relative to each other can be better seen here.
-The gunner's elevation handwheel has a black handle and is positioned paralled to the 37mm gun, and the black gyrostabilizer control can be seen across the turret near the turret ring.
+The gunner's elevation handwheel has a black handle and is positioned paralled to the 37mm gun, and the black gyrostabilizer control unit can be seen across the turret near the turret ring.

 The opposite side of the turret is shown here.
 The cables hanging down in this image can be seen in the foreground of the picture above.
 (Picture from FM 23-81 37-mm Gun, Tank, M6 (Mounted in Tanks).)